railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 Wouldn't it be nerdy to be able to check local weather conditions from the command line?

-You can by installing a program called weather utils.
+You can by installing a program called weather-utils.
 Type this command to install it

 ```text
 sudo apt-get install weather-utils